Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 Sony RX100 VI vs Panasonic TZ200: Lens

-The TZ200 beats the RX100 VI when it comes to focal length offering, with a 15x optical zoom covering a 35mm equivalent range of 26-390mm.
+The TZ200 beats the RX100 VI when it comes to focal length offering, with a 15x optical zoom covering a 35mm equivalent range of 24-360mm.
 Meanwhile, the RX100 VI has an 8.3x optical zoom, giving you 24-200mm equivalent.
-The RX100 VI’s maximum aperture range is f/2.8-4 though, arguably making it just a little bit better in low light.
+The RX100 VI’s maximum aperture range is f/2.8-4 though compared to f/3.3-6.4, making it just a little bit better in low light.
 The close focusing distance of the TZ200 is 3cm, which is better than the Sony’s 8cm offering.

 Winner: Panasonic TZ200